 Inclusive language enables us to create a comfortable supervision/consultation environment.
 While misgendering, microaggressions, and stigmatizing language will occur in life, we can make a concerted effort to minimize the harm we may do by developing our awareness, listening when we are causing harm, and practicing accountability after harm.
 We can also learn how to quickly self-correct without lingering on the mistake.
 For example, when I have used the wrong pronoun for a person in the past, I simply stop myself, make the correction, and keep going.
 Example: "When she told me, excuse me, when they told me about the agency they were working at..."
 Quick, simple, done.

-Here are a few small things to pay attention to when referring to others, especially in the online classroom:
+Here are a few small things that make a big difference when referring to others:

 Steps to address harm